bbauska/Coursera-Bootstrap/readme.md

 There are various ways of doing selections.

-We\'ll look at them in the subsequent slide.
+We&apos;ll look at them in the subsequent slide.

 Then the third aspect of a jQuery statement is the action that you specify.